hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

 ## Prerequisites

-For the development server to run the dapp:
+For the development server to run the Dapp:

 <!-- vale off -->
 * [Node.js](https://nodejs.org/en/) v10.16.0 or later